YoucTagh/xampp-conneg-p/README.md

-# Content Negotiation by Profile for XAMPP Server
+# Content Negotiation by Profile for Apache2 Server

 For each example e.g. [example1](/cnp/examples/example1). we have three main components.
 * a configuration file e.g. [.htaccess](/cnp/examples/example1/.htaccess)